On Tunnelling Through the Black Hole Horizon: On some delusions existing in the literature

-It would be different story if under $r=r_{g}$ we understand the \textit{past horizon }of an eternal black hole (ignoring the fact that such extension of the Schwarzschild metric has no relation to the physical collapsing objects).
-In this case the outgoing trajectories indeed cross the set where $r=r_{g}$, that is the set \ where in accordance with equation (5) the Schwarzschild time tends to minus infinity.
-However, even around these points any tunnelling is out of the question.
-This is because the outgoing trajectories crossing the past horizon corresponds to particles freely propagating in pure classical way from the "white hole" region of eternal black hole to its external space without any obstacles at the points where $r=r_{g}.$ In vicinity of these points, as it is obvious from the Kruskal representation of the extended Schwarzschild spacetime, the behaviour of the outgoing trajectories is the same as of trajectories of free particles in the flat spacetime.
-Consequently the alteration of action along an outgoing trajectory crossing the past horizon must be real, that is the pole in the integrand of function $W(r)$ can not generate any imaginary part in the action function $S(r)$.
-That this is indeed the case can be seen immediately by substitution of the asymptotic expression for the variable from (5) into the formula (2) for the action.
-Taking into account the asymptotic behaviour (4) of $W(r)$ in the vicinity of horizon we see that in the action $S$ \ the logarithmic terms, originated from the pole in (3), cancel each other and all the rest terms in the action are regular and real as it should be.
-By another words, the reality of the action in the case under consideration is due to the fact that in the black hole spacetime the variable $t$ (we stress that it is just \textit{variable} since \textit{globally} it is not time) acquire an imaginary addition in the region inside the horizon (which can be seen from the transformation between Schwarzschild and Kruskal coordinates).
-If one consider a particle travelling between inside and outside of horizon, also this imaginary part coming from the variable $t$ should be taken into account in the action (2).
-The foregoing simple calculations shows that it cancels exactly that imaginary part which is coming from the function $W(r)$.
-This fact have been pointed out in [6,7].
+It would be different story if equation $r=r_{g}$ we understood as the equation of the \textit{past horizon }of an eternal black hole (ignoring the fact that such an extension of the Schwarzschild metric has no relation to physical collapsing objects).
+In this case the outgoing trajectories indeed cross the set of points where $r=r_{g}$, namely the set where in accordance with Eq.~(\ref{5}) the Schwarzschild time tends to minus infinity.
+However, this singularity has nothing to do with any tunneling because the outgoing trajectories crossing the past horizon correspond to particles freely propagating in a purely classical way from the \textquotedblleft white hole" region of an eternal black hole to its external space without any obstacles at the points where $r=r_{g}$.
+The pole singularity in the function $dW/dr$ at these points represents a purely coordinate effect without any physical meaning.
+In the vicinity of these points, as is obvious from the Kruskal representation of the extended Schwarzschild metric, the behavior of the outgoing trajectories is the same as of trajectories of free particles in flat space-time.
+Consequently the change in the action along an outgoing trajectory crossing the past horizon must be real, namely the pole in the integrand of the function $W(r)$ cannot generate any imaginary part in the action function $S(r)$.
+That this is indeed the case can be seen by substitution of the asymptotic expression for the variable $t$ from (\ref{5}) into the formula (\ref{2}) for the action.
+Taking into account the asymptotic behavior (\ref{4}) of $W(r)$ in the vicinity of the horizon we see that in the action $S$ the logarithmic terms, originating from the pole in (\ref{3}), cancel each other and all the remaining terms in the action are regular and real as they should be.